 Licking County Foundation offers donors flexibility in their investment choices and relationships.

-Park National Bank
+Banks: Park National Bank

-Park National Bank invests a majority of the portfolio assets in individual equities, but also utilizes mutual funds for certain asset classes.
+- Park National Bank invests a majority of the portfolio assets in individual equities, but also utilizes mutual funds for certain asset classes.
 These funds have internal expenses/fees ranging from 4 basis points to 13 basis points.
 Investment returns for these mutual funds are reported net of fees.

-No advisory fee
+- Fee Schedule: No advisory fee

-Edward Jones utilizes mutual funds for all investments in the portfolio.
+- Edward Jones utilizes mutual funds for all investments in the portfolio.
 These funds have internal expenses/fees ranging from 56 basis points to 110 basis points.
 Investment returns for these mutual funds are reported net of fees.
 These mutual funds also have as a part of their internal fee structure a 12(b)(1) fee.
 These fees are paid by the mutual fund company to the investment firm having oversight of these Foundation assets.

-Licking County Foundation will work with investment management firms, investment consulting firms, and investment custodians or trustees as selected by donors of funds with $100,000 and over in assets under their management.
+Other Investment Relationships: Licking County Foundation will work with investment management firms, investment consulting firms, and investment custodians or trustees as selected by donors of funds with $100,000 and over in assets under their management.
 However, the Foundation’s Governing Committee must appoint all of these investment advisors; and approve investment policies which establish guidelines for the management of the Foundation’s assets.